IFTTT/SparkleMotion/README.md

                 .behindViewPage()     // Set to draw the content View behind the ViewPager

+                .slideIn()		      // Set to scroll with ViewPager before the first visible page

-                .slideOut()           // Set to scroll with ViewPager after last visible page .build();
+                .slideOut()           // Set to scroll with ViewPager after last visible page

+                .build();

 ```